CODAIT/MAX-cloud-deployment-cheatsheets/azure-cloud/README.md

     max-model-service   LoadBalancer   1...5          1...2         80:30997/TCP   1m
    ```

-5. Verify that you can access the model-serving microservice using the displayed external IP address.
+5. Verify that you can access the model-serving microservice using the displayed external IP address (e.g. 1...2) and port number (e.g. 80).

    ```
    $ curl http://1...2:80/model/metadata